-I’ve had the CD cover of ‘Circular Time’ signed by Sarah Sutton (as well as the DVD cover of ‘Black Orchid’), when I first met her in London, February 2010.
+I’ve had the CD cover of ‘Circular Time’ signed by Sarah Sutton (as well as the DVD cover of ‘Black Orchid’), when I first met her at the ‘Fifth Element’ event in Chiswick, London, February 2010.
 She ranks ‘Circular Time’ as one of her favourites since it develops Nyssa’s character and is the template for Nyssa in later Big Finish audios.

 ‘Circular Time’ by Paul Cornell and Mike Maddox is four episodes on two CDs.
 But it’s not the traditional four-part story in ‘Doctor Who’.
 Oh no!
 These are four individual one-part stories loosely connected by four seasons in the annual year.
 This has become a successful format of storytelling.

 This first episode is set on an alien planet where bird-like creatures live.
 Some say this is the weakest of the four stories, but I quite like this tale.
 It’s a gentle way to start the set of four stories for me.

 I love how the Doctor and Nyssa’s relationship is played out between Peter Davison and Sarah Sutton.
 Peter and Sarah know their characters inside and out and bounce off each other very well.